 The most advanced prospect at Jamieson is the Hill 800 gold-copper prospect, a volcanic-hosted massive sulphide (VHMS) gold-copper system with many similarities in host rock, age and mineralisation style to the 1.5Moz Henty gold deposit in western Tasmania.
 There are also several other high-priority prospects at Jamieson including Hill 700, Mt Sunday Road and Rhyolite Creek, all of which have been identified from a combination of mapping, surface geochemistry and drilling.

 Hill 800 was discovered by New Holland Mining NL in 1994, with drilling beneath outcropping gold-rich gossans identifying high-grade gold mineralisation.
-Carawine’s maiden diamond drilling program of 14 holes for a total 2,376m was completed in June 2018, with outstanding assay results exceeding the Company’s expectations of both the width and grade of gold mineralisation.
-The program resulted in a significant, new interpretation of the geometry and orientation of the mineralised system with multiple mineralised zones identified.
+Carawine’s maiden diamond drilling program was completed in June 2018, with outstanding assay results exceeding the Company’s expectations of both the width and grade of gold mineralisation.
 A second phase of diamond drilling commenced at Hill 800 late in November 2018 and continued into 2019.
+To date the Company has completed 20 diamond drill holes for a total 4,059m.
+These programs have resulted in a significant, new interpretation of the geometry and orientation of the mineralised system with two distinct mineralised zones identified.

-Hill 800 longitudinal projection looking east, with selected intervals
+Hill 800 long section (+/- 60m), looking west with selected intervals labelled

-The 800 and 740 zones are outcropping, coherent bodies of gold mineralisation characterised by intense silica-sericite-pyrite alteration.
-These zones have a north-northeast strike with a low dip to the south-southwest and are stacked against the steep, northeast trending Prelude Fault.
-The low-angle southwest dipping NSX Fault separates the two zones.
-Preliminary interpretation suggests that these zones may have formed from the preferential replacement of more permeable, volcaniclastic and brecciated layers of the host andesite sequence, resulting in the observed mineralised geometries.
+The 800 Zone is an outcropping, coherent body of gold mineralisation characterised by intense silica-sericite-pyrite alteration.
+The zone has a north-northeast strike with a low dip to the south-southwest and is stacked against the steep, northeast trending Prelude Fault.
+The low-angle southwest dipping NSX Fault approximates the base of the 800 Zone.
+Preliminary interpretation suggests that this zone may have formed from the preferential replacement of a more permeable, volcaniclastic or brecciated layer of the host andesite sequence.

 Significant intervals from the 800 Zone include:

-(Downhole widths, for a full listing of intervals and further details see ASX announcements dated 7 June, 10 July, 6 August and 20 August 2018.)
+(Downhole widths, for a full listing of intervals and further details see ASX announcement dated 27 May 2019.)

-(Downhole widths, for a full listing of intervals and further details see ASX announcements dated 5 February and 1 April 2019.)
+(Downhole widths, for a full listing of intervals and further details see ASX announcements dated 27 May 2019.)

 Hill 800 mineralisation styles